 3 points made in the article that you agree with and why

 2 points in the article that you disagree with – and counter arguments challenging them

 1 example of how the article author might respond to one of the counter arguments

-or where some pre-seminar reading and preparation is required:
+or where some pre-seminar reading/viewing and preparation is required:

-3 clarifying questions that the reading does/does not address
+3 clarifying questions that the content does/does not address

 2 questions that explore connections to previous learning

 1 question that explores the implications of the author’s reasoning